 Source file begin and end lines of the protocol definition (if applicable)

-List of public predicates declared by the protocol
+List of public predicates and operators declared by the protocol

-List of protected predicates declared by the protocol
+List of protected predicates and operators declared by the protocol

-List of private predicates declared by the protocol
+List of private predicates and operators declared by the protocol

 List of properties for a predicate declared by the protocol